fitsnipsteam/web-rabbithole223.com/content/post/2024/anti-androgenic-reishi.md

 ## Reishi for PCOS and Beyond

 Beyond prostate health, Reishi mushrooms are also recognized for their benefits in managing Polycystic Ovary Syndrome (PCOS).
-By supporting healthy androgen levels and slowing the conversion of testosterone to DHT, Reishi can contribute to a holistic approach to PCOS management, alongside lifestyle and dietary changes&#8203;``【oaicite:1】``&#8203;.
+By supporting healthy androgen levels and slowing the conversion of testosterone to DHT, Reishi can contribute to a holistic approach to PCOS management, alongside lifestyle and dietary changes.

 ## Navigating Consumption and Dosage